hyperz111/Fraction.js/README.md

 ## NOTE!!

-This is a fork from original [`fraction.js`](https://github.com/rawify/Fraction.js) with some BREAKING changes.
+This is an UNRELEASED fork from original [`fraction.js`](https://github.com/rawify/Fraction.js) with some BREAKING changes.
 If this is merged to original repo, i will deprecate this fork.

 1. Now this is just provide "named export" with name `Fraction`.
 To switch to this fork: